lightning/bolts/07-routing-gossip.md

 A node:
   - if the `gossip_queries` feature is negotiated:
 	- MUST not send gossip until it receives `gossip_timestamp_filter`.
+  - if the `option_inv_gossip` feature is negotiated:
+    - MUST not send `inv`s until it receives `gossip_timestamp_filter`.
+    - SHOULD add `channel_announcement`s and `channel_update`s to the next
+      `inv` message instead of adding them to outgoing gossip messages.
   - SHOULD flush outgoing gossip messages once every 60 seconds, independently of the arrival times of the messages.
     - Note: this results in staggered announcements that are unique (not duplicated).
   - MAY re-announce its channels regularly.